-3.44 Insofar as the consideration of whether or not it is expedient to take enforcement action in the case of unauthorised development, the Borough Council and the City Council will consider comments that they receive from members of the public on the merits or otherwise of unauthorised developments.
+3.44 Insofar as the consideration of whether or not it is expedient to take enforcement action in the case of unauthorised development, the Councils will consider comments that they receive from members of the public on the merits or otherwise of unauthorised developments.
 They will not however undertake any publicity expressly inviting comment upon such developments.
 In the event of any appeal being lodged against an Enforcement Notice appropriate publicity as required by legislation, will be given to the lodging of the appeal, providing an opportunity for members of the public to write to the Planning Inspectorate and provide comments.